Arboriculture - Canopy Access

 Tree cabling can be a great way to retain a tree and reduce risk, however sometimes a longer term outlook involving tree removal or crown reduction and a new, planted tree may be the most appropriate course of action.

-Many of the structural problems identified in mature trees could have been reduced or avoided with some simple pruning while the tree was in it's juvenile and semi-mature stages.
+Many of the structural problems identified in mature trees could have been avoided with some simple, inexpensive, pruning when the tree was juvenile or semi-mature.
+Investing in good tree care for younger trees is strongly encouraged.

 Shigo, A. L., 1991 Modern Arboriculture, Shigo and Trees, Associates, Durham, New Hampshire.